 All parents are encouraged to read our current KCMT Parent Handbook August 2017 for an in-depth review of all policies and expectations.

 - Non-refundable Registration for EACH Child = $35

 - All performers must be eight (8) years old or older by the date of auditions.

-- Every child under the age of eight are accompanied by an adult (over 18, not a sibling) at all times (including rehearsals & performances).
+- Every child under the age of eight is accompanied by an adult (over 18, not a sibling) at all times (including rehearsals & performances).

 - KCMT reserves the right to request proof of age.

 CHARITABLE AID: For those who are in financial crisis, single-parent families, a parent in the military, a parent out of work, or a participating foster child.
 KCMT may be able to help offset PART of the tuition cost if funds are available.
 To apply, please follow the online registration link and pay the $35 registration fee.
 Then download the KCMT Scholarship Request Form and follow the instructions for submitting your request as indicated.

 - Withdrawing from the production within two weeks of audition day – Refunds will be granted, including tuition and volunteer deposits, minus a $35 administration fee.